tomas-mazak/containerd.eu/content/posts/kubernetes-on-gns3.md

 and Finish.
 Right-click on it and choose "Configure Template".
 Change the symbol to the server icon.

 You can customize and build both images yourself, just clone these repos:

   * https://github.com/tomas-mazak/bird-docker
   * https://github.com/tomas-mazak/ubuntu-qemu

-and follow instructions.
+...and follow the instructions.

 ### Set up the topology